zhansa001/OS_Project2/README.md

 1. Is the system in a safe state?
 2. If Yes, then what is the safe sequence?

+# Input file:
+The input file customized the format that stores the data provided in the table.

 # Compilation:
 g++ banker.cpp -o banker